the-turing-way/governance/maintenance-level-updates/hiddenref-submissions/2024-submission-accessibility-wg.md

-## Submission made to HiddenRef competition 2024
+# Submission made to HiddenRef competition 2024

 **This submission was successful with Accessibility WG recognised under the "Context" Category.**

 Website: https://hidden-ref.org/hidden-ref-competition/

+## Summary

 **In up to 300 words, please describe your submission to this category and the reasons how it (or the person you have nominated) have contributed to the success of research.**